 Causes of Colony Collapse

+Colony collapse disorder was recognized as a serious threat in 2006.
 Scientists suspected viruses, pesticides, and fungicides made the bees vulnerable to the mites.

 In January 2013, the European Food Safety Authority reported that three neonicotinoid class insecticides weakened the bees' immune system.
 These chemicals are clothianidin, imidacloprid, and thiamethoxam.
-The bees pick up the pesticides through dust and residue on nectar and pollen.
-They bring the poison back to the hive.
-That weakens their immune system.
-As a result, they are more susceptible to the parasites.
+A 2015 study found that bees even become addicted to nicotine-based pesticides.

 That's despite protests from Beyond Pesticides, the Pesticide Action Network North America, and the Center for Food Safety.
-These groups argued for years that the pesticides are responsible for bee colony collapse.
+These groups argued for years that pesticides are responsible for bee colony collapse.
 They also negatively impact many birds and other wildlife.

 The bees don't die in their hives.
 Instead, they fly off to die alone.
 That makes it difficult to collect enough bee carcasses to study.
 But researchers at the University of Maryland found conclusive evidence.
 It fed pollen filled with fungicides and insecticides to healthy bees.
 They became more susceptible to the Nosema ceranae parasite.